discord-modmail/modmail/tests/docs.md

 **Markers:**
 - dependency  (depends_on=patch_embed)
 ### test_create_embed_with_extra_params
-Test creating an embed with extra parameters works properly.
+Test creating an embed with extra parameters errors properly.

 **Markers:**
 - dependency  (depends_on=patch_embed)
 ### test_create_embed_with_description_and_content

     Create an embed while providing both description and content parameters.

+    Providing both is ambiguous and should error.

 **Markers:**
 - dependency  (depends_on=patch_embed)